AEW Collision lineup: Collision 100 - Pro Wrestling Dot Net

 -“FTR” Dax Harwood and Cash Wheeler vs. “The Outrunners” Turbo Floyd and Truth Magnum

-Powell’s POV: Collision will be taped on Wednesday in Ontario, California, at Toyota Arena, and will be simulcast Saturday on TNT and Max at 7CT/8ET.
-We are looking for reports or basic results from the taping via dotnetjason@gmail.com.
-Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Collision was taped on Wednesday in Ontario, California, at Toyota Arena, and will be simulcast on Saturday on TNT and Max at 7CT/8ET.
+Will Pruett attended the taping, and his full spoilers are available via the main page.
+Will’s weekly audio reviews of Collision are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment